rossgk2/naturalphilosophy/README.md

-# Natural philosophy
+# Math as natural philosophy

-I am personally very interested in what you might call "philosophically- and physically-inspired math".
-In the olden days, this kind of blend of math and physics was predominant.
-It was called *natural philosophy*.
+I am personally very interested in what you might call "philosophically- and physically-inspired math"- that blend of math and physics that, in the olden days, was predominant, and which was simply referred to as *natural philosophy*.

 Humans have of course come a long way since we first started puzzling out how to analyze phenomena in the world we inhabit.
 In the past, the tools of natural philosophy[^1] were very visual (and much more difficult, in my opinion).
 Now, our tools are symbolic and syntactical (making the manipulations much more accessible, in my opinion).